Our guide to PCP finance

 What is PCP finance?

-A personal contract purchase (PCP) agreement is a way of financing new or used cars.
-It effectively works as a long-term rental, meaning you'll be able to drive the car until the contract ends.
+A Personal Contract Purchase (PCP) agreement is a way of financing a new or used car.
+It effectively works as a long-term rental, meaning you'll be able to drive the car until the contract ends, at which point you’ll have an option to buy the car.

 A PCP agreement is a popular type of car financing as they typically offer lower monthly payments, making newer and more expensive cars feel more affordable.